Top 10 Healthiest Cooking Oils According to a Nutritionist in 2025

 9. Rice Bran Oil

-If you’re looking for one of the healthiest cooking oils that can do it all and offers multiple benefits, look to rice bran oil.
-Thanks to its high smoke point of 490 degrees Fahrenheit, it’s one of the best cooking oils for all types of culinary techniques and a wide variety of meals.
+If you’re looking for one of the healthiest cooking oils that offers versatility, look to rice bran oil.
+Thanks to its high smoke point of about 490 degrees Fahrenheit in refined versions, it’s one of the best cooking oils for a range of culinary techniques and a wide variety of meals.

 Rice Bran Oil Nutritional Info (per 1-tablespoon serving)